Meet the Board: Dylan Hixon

 “We have an epidemic of short termism on our planet and in our society.”

 Some of it stems from economic pressures.
-And people have just been spoiled by the return of the internet economy and revolution.
+And people have just been spoiled by the investment returns of the internet economy and revolution.

 I’m a big fan of Ray Kurzweil who has always looked at the long term in his books.
-Often you need to temper the excitement of rapid change with the idea that these types of things take a long time.
+Often you need to temper the excitement of rapid change with the idea that these types of things take a long time, although when they do take off, it’s exponential.
 Things need to happen sequentially.

-In my world of venture capital, this can be a problem as you need constant funding.
-The average age of an IPO company has grown from 6 years in 2000 to 12 years today.
+In my world of venture capital, this can be a challenge as you need constant funding.
+The average age of an IPO company has grown from 4 years in 2000 to 9 years today.
 Software has completely spoiled us.
 The laws of physics very much apply to what is being built in the space economy.
+And physics doesn’t care how much money you have or how fast you want to go.

 What habits or frameworks have helped you zoom out and maintain conviction in a long-term thesis—even when short-term pressures mount?

 I try to have long term thinking in life, not just in investing.
-Pick the reason you want to do something, the fundamental reason you wanted to do that is probably the same or pretty similar to why you’re doing it now.
+The fundamental reason you wanted to do something is probably the same or pretty similar to why you’re doing it now.
+So stick with it through challenges.
+As the Stoics say, “the obstacle is the way”.

-And I remind myself that history is made up of breakthroughs.
+And I remind myself that history is made up of a series breakthroughs.
 I have faith that innovation will continue to happen.

-“history is made up of breakthroughs” - Dylan Hixon
+“history is made up of a series of breakthroughs” - Dylan Hixon

 Workers assembling 10 rocket ships for a mission to Mars.